Zstacko/ost-sdk-go/Example/Pods/QRCode/README.md

 qrCode.image // UIImage (green QRCode color and black background)
 ```

-> **Note**: The above examples make use of the `CIColor` extension that ships with this project to create colors based on HEX stri
+> **Note**: The above examples make use of the `CIColor` extension that ships with this project to create colors based on HEX strings.

+### UIImageView extension

+For convenience, a `UIImageView` extension is provided to d